rayct/rayct/README.md

 </br>

-### "Greed is a bottomless pit that exhausts a person in an endless effort to satisfy the need without ever reaching satisfaction, gratification, or fulfillment."
+### "Greed is an insatiable abyss that relentlessly drains a person through ceaseless endeavors to outdo others, striving to satisfy the need without ever attaining satisfaction, gratification, or fulfillment."
 ― Erich Fromm

 <!--